cjmayo/ntp/doc/source/autokey.rst

 Example

+.. _autokey-example-fig:

 .. figure:: pic/flt8.png
   :align: center

-  Figure 1.
   Example Configuration

-Figure 1 shows an example configuration with three NTP subnets, Alice, Helen and Carol.
+:numref:`autokey-example-fig` shows an example configuration with three NTP subnets, Alice,
+Helen and Carol.
 Alice and Helen are parent groups for Carol with TA C belonging to Alice and TA S belonging to Helen.
 Hosts A and B are THs of Alice, host R is the TH of Helen and host X is the TH of Carol.
 Assume